virgesmith/inexmo/README.md

 - for compound (optional and union) types when you want to access them as a generic python object rather than via the default mapping - which uses the `std::optional` and `std::variant` templates.

-## Callable Types
+## Callable Types TODO rewrite

-Passing and returning functions to and from C++ is supported, although support for annotating argument and return types is limited. inexmo defines the (non-generic) types `PythonFunction` and `CppFunction` which map respectively pybind11's `py::function` and `py::cpp_function` types, which do not intrinsically contain information about the function's argument and return types.
-This means type errors are raised at runtime rather than compile time.
+~~Passing and returning functions to and from C++ is supported, although support for annotating argument and return types is limited. inexmo defines the (non-generic) types `PythonFunction` and `CppFunction` which map respectively pybind11's `py::function` and `py::cpp_function` types, which do not intrinsically contain information about the function's argument and return types.
+This means type errors are raised at runtime rather than compile time.~~

-In cases where a C++ function has been returned to python, and is then subsequently passed back to C++, a different approach is required, since C++ wants more type information: using `CppFunction` on its own will likely result in type resolution errors during compilation.
+~~In cases where a C++ function has been returned to python, and is then subsequently passed back to C++, a different approach is required, since C++ wants more type information: using `CppFunction` on its own will likely result in type resolution errors during compilation.~~

-inexmo's type translation mechanism doesn't (currently) support "type lists" in python function annotations (e.g.
+~~inexmo's type translation mechanism doesn't (currently) support "type lists" in python function annotations (e.g.
-`Callable[[float, bool], int]`), but we can use a type override in this case, e.g.:
+`Callable[[float, bool], int]`), but we can use a type override in this case, e.g.:~~

 ```py
 @compile()